Idehed/Greatskate-P1/README.md

 ## Images

-I used Unspalsh to find my images.
+I used Unsplash to find my images.